Tutorial: Generate an app using AI

 Explore data with entities

-In the Data tab, you'll find entities that were generated for you.
+The Data tab shows entities that were generated for you.

 Entities represent tables that hold your application's data, similar to tables in a database.
 Instead of connecting your application's user interface (UI) and automations directly to data sources, they connect to entities first.
-Entities act as a middle-person between your actual data source and your App Studio app, providing a single place to manage and access your data.
+Entities act as an intermediary between your actual data source and your App Studio app.
+This provides a single place to manage and access your data.

-Take some time to view the entities that were generated by choosing them from the left-side navigation menu to see the following details:
+Take some time to view the entities that were generated by choosing them from the left-side navigation menu.
+You can review the following details:

-In the Configuration tab, you'll find the entity name, and its fields, which represent the columns of your entity.
+The Configuration tab shows the entity name and its fields, which represent the columns of your entity.

-In the Data actions tab, you'll find the data actions generated with your entity.
+The Data actions tab shows the data actions that were generated with your entity.
 Components and automations can use data actions to fetch data from your entity.

-In the Sample data tab, you'll find sample data which can be used to test your app in the Development environment, which does not communicate with external services.
+The Sample data tab shows sample data, which you can use to test your app in the Development environment (which doesn't communicate with external services).
 For more information about environments, see Application environments.

-In the Connection tab, you'll see information about the external data sources that the entity is connected to.
+The Connection tab shows information about the external data sources that the entity is connected to.
 App Studio provides a managed data storage solution that uses a DynamoDB table.
 For more information, see Managed data entities in AWS App Studio.

 Step 3: Preview your application

-You can preview applications in App Studio to see how they will appear to users and also test its functionality by using it and checking logs in a debug panel.
+You can preview an application in App Studio to see how it appears to users.
+You can also test its functionality by using it and checking logs in a debug panel.

-The application preview environment does not support displaying live data or the connection with external resources with connectors, such as data sources.
+The application preview environment doesn't support displaying live data or the connection with external resources with connectors, such as data sources.
 Instead, you can use sample data and mocked output to test functionality.

 To preview your app for testing